 Exclude one or more objects from the operation using either a specific name such as db1.t1 or a search pattern.
 Use this option multiple times to specify multiple exclusions.
 By default, patterns use LIKE matching.
-With the -regexp option, patterns use REGEXP matching.
+With the --regexp option, all patterns specified use REGEXP matching.